Livestreaming Commerce

 In recent years, the livestream commerce market in China has become more competitive as several players challenge Taobao’s lead.

-Douyin follows in rank 2 with a usage rate of 51%.
+Douyin follows in second place with a usage rate of 51%.
 Pinduoduo and JD.com also exhibit double-digit usage rates, while WeChat Video Channel and Kuaishou account for only 8% each.

-Still, the topic is disputed.
-While platforms like TikTok or YouTube are still working on live shopping features, Instagram and Facebook have announced to cancel their live shopping activities.
+Still, the topic is controversial.
+While platforms like TikTok or YouTube are still working on live shopping features, Instagram and Facebook have shut down their live shopping activities due to low consumer engagement and a move to emphasize more short-form content.

 Live Commerce: FAQs